Philippa Boyens: Biography

 Born in 1962, Boyens is the daughter of John Fraser Boyens and Jane Moana Menhennet.
 She was educated at Massey High School, and was later a part-time student at the University of Auckland, graduating with a BA in English and history in 1994.
 After that Boyens joined a theatre company and her wages were paid by the government in a PEP scheme.

 Boyens received a Distinguished Alumni Award from the University and Auckland in 2006.

 Boyens co-wrote the screenplay for Peter Jackson's films The Lord of the Rings series, King Kong, The Lovely Bones, and the three-part film The Hobbit, all with Jackson and Fran Walsh.

 Boyens, Jackson, and Walsh won the Academy Award for Best Adapted Screenplay for The Lord of the Rings: The Return of the King at the 76th Academy Awards in 2004.
 She was co-producer on every one of Jackson's films since King Kong, and on District 9.
-Prior to screen-writing, Boyens worked in theatre as a playwright, teacher, producer, and editor.
+Prior to screenwriting, Boyens worked in theatre as a playwright, teacher, producer, and editor.

 Boyens was director of the New Zealand Writers Guild for a time.